Search This Blog

 A stamp from Chile commemorating the abolition of the death penalty as a form of capital punishment.

-And, there is another consideration that always returns to my mind.
+So why am I against the use of the death penalty?
+The fact is that I am not.
+Perhaps it should be available for crimes which just cannot be tolerated by right-thinking human beings.
+But, there is another consideration that always returns to my mind.
 Those words uttered by Dad in 1968, when speaking to Mum, about the young son being left behind by his condemned criminal father.
 You see …. the agony for the criminal ends when the trapdoor swings or the blade of the guillotine falls or the circuit breaker is activated or the cyanide dissolves in the acid or the electric chair goes live.
 The relevant question then is … when does the agony end for those left behind by the condemned?
 What crime did they commit to have to carry the infinite and endless pain of seeing a loved one’s life abruptly end?

 Nguyen Tuong-van